 I was able to get vaccinated for COVID-19.
 Am I still required to undergo testing?

-I never tested positive for COVID-19, but I think I had it; or I had a positive COVID-19 antibody test – do I still need to test?
+I am unvaccinated and never tested positive for COVID-19, but I think I had it; or I had a positive COVID-19 antibody test – do I still need to test?

 Yes, you need to continue testing.
 There are many case reports of repeated infections, and some of the newer variants of the disease appears to evade natural antibodies.
 Because we don’t know how long a prior infection may protect against reinfection, and because many antibody tests are prone to false positives due to detection of other coronaviruses, we ask that you keep testing even if you have a positive antibody test.